 The products and services mentioned below were selected independent of sales and advertising.
 However, Simplemost may receive a small commission from the purchase of any products or services through an affiliate link to the retailer's website.

 Jonah Larson is a 12-year-old on a mission to change the world in an unexpected way: through crochet.
-The talented young fiber artist has fundraised enough to build a library for kids in the village in Ethiopia where he was born, and now, he’s raising money for a science lab for these students halfway around the world.
+The talented young fiber artist raised enough money through GoFundMe to build a library for kids in the rural village in Ethiopia where he was born.
+After achieving that lofty goal, he’s now raising money for a science lab to be constructed there.

-The Wisconsin tween also teaches crochet, does speaking engagements and has authored books, including “Hello, Crochet Friends!
-Making Art, Being Mindful, Giving Back: Do What Makes You Happy.”
+The Wisconsin tween also teaches crochet online, does speaking engagements and has authored books, including “Hello, Crochet Friends!”
+Doing what makes you happy is a theme in Larson’s work.

 “He gives presentations to kids on ‘do what makes you happy’ even if it’s not what everyone else is doing,” his mother, Jennifer Larson, told People.